Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     - **Set to Yes**: all users in SpiraPlan need to have the same username as those in JIRA.
 If this is the case then you do not need to perform the [user-mapping task](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.
     - **Set to No**: users in SpiraPlan and JIRA are free to have different usernames because you specify the corresponding JIRA name for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping)

-- **Severity Field**: This is used to specify a JIRA custom property that should be mapped to the built-in SpiraPlan Incident Severity field (which does not exist in JIRA).
+- **Severity/Est. Points Field**: This is used to specify the value(s) for Spira Incident Severity and/or Requirement Estimate Points based on JIRA custom properties .
+Please enter the Jira custom property IDs separated by a comma.
+Both fields are optional, but if you want to skip one, please enter it as 0.
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
 - **Task Types**: This should be set to a comma-separated list of IDs of any JIRA issue types that you want to be synchronized with SpiraPlan tasks instead of incidents.
 If you leave this blank, tasks in SpiraPlan will not be synched with Jira at all.
 - **Sync Direction**: This determines how the synchronization of incidents works: